Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 For breakfast, brunch or lunch Pain Quotidien and Bagels and Beans are safe bets.
 For something more Dutch and with huge charm, head to The Bakkerswinkel – there are a few branches of this total institution beloved by Amsterdam mamas in the city but the Westerpark branch is by far the largest and absolutely perfect for kids – lots to explore in the area afterwards as well.
 Ask our two and they’d probably send you straight to the home of Amsterdam’s best unicorn shakes by way of Corner Bakery.
 Other favourites include the airy art deco CT Coffee and Coconuts or the very pink Sticky Fingers.

 For tea, pancakes are an obvious win.
-Aside from the Pancake Boat we recommend an afternoon trip to the pancake house and farm Boederij Meerzicht for one of Amsterdam’s very best kids’ activities, but its a little out of town (you’d need to get an uber as its not accessible on public transport).
+Aside from the dreaded Pancake Boat we recommend an afternoon trip to the pancake house and farm Boederij Meerzicht for one of Amsterdam’s very best kids’ activities, though do bear in mind its a little out of town (you’d need to get an Uber as its not accessible on public transport).
 Alternatively any Central Amsterdam pancake restaurant is a safe bet.
 You could try the Carousel Pancake House which as the name suggests has tables in an old carousel.
 The truth is the concept is somewhat nicer than the reality (and the pictures on their website!), it’s touristy and pretty basic but they are famous for their poffertjes (mini pancakes drenched in icing sugar) so if you’re in the area and you’re hungry you could probably do worse.
 Many visitors enjoy a visit to Moak– these aren’t traditional Dutch pancakes so we’d urge you to head to Pancakes Amsterdam or one of the other suggestions above instead.

 When it comes to cafe’s (and cake) all Amsterdam’s parks have lovely local cafe’s where the food is reliable and kids are incredibly well served.
 The Blauwe Theehuis in the Vondelpark is legendary as is the Groot Melkhuis with its playground outside but all the parks have their own special spots to settle down for a break.